 Yes, the rules are the same.
-For example, any debt owed by either spouse prior to marriage remains that spouse’s sole and separate debt.
-Generally, debts incurred after service of the divorce petition are the separate debt of the spouse incurring the debt.
+For example, any debt owed by either spouse before marriage remains that spouse’s sole and separate debt.
+Debts incurred after service of the divorce petition are the separate debt of the spouse incurring the debt.
 There are many exceptions to these general rules.

 SPQR v.
 Robertson | Community Liability for Separate Debt

 How Are Debts Between Spouses Decided in Arizona